Electrician Schools in the San Bernardino Area

 This program is designed to prepare students for entry-level careers as electricians and/or further education at the associate's or bachelor's degree levels.
 Courses are particularly suited for transferring to the two California State University campuses that are near IVC.
-Courses are taught in the evening, and students are allowed to choose between regular and fast-track curricula.
-Courses cover microprocessors, microcontrollers, electric circuits and residential wiring.
+Topics include commercial and industrial wiring, electric circuits and residential wiring.

 Although the Palomar College main campus is quite a ways from San Bernardino, it has a training center located only a few miles from downtown San Bernardino.
 This school offers an apprenticeship program for aspiring electricians.

-This program takes five years to complete, and graduates become Journeyman Electricians.
+This program takes five years to complete, and graduates become Journeyman Inside Wireman.
 Incoming students must be 18 years of age and have a high school diploma or equivalent award.
-Students are paid while they learn and can receive scheduled increases as they become competent electricians.
-Students attend classes for a minimum of six hours each week.
-Students who complete the program end up with at least 8,000 hours of work experience.
+Students will cover topics like the electrical trade, electrical theory, photovoltaics, building automation systems and electrical construction practices.